-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: August 2016

-A gorgeous space exploration game set in a procedurally generated universe, No Man’s Sky is perhaps a limitless exercise in open-world gameplay.
-As a spacefarer in this game, the galaxy is pretty much entirely at your fingertips.
-With over 18 quintillion planets to discover and explore, you really could spend ages venturing through the incredible voids of space.
-Spend your time searching for signs of new life, mining for resources and learning about alien cultures.
-Finding and naming new planets is also a pretty cool aspect of No Man’s Sky.
+A gorgeous space exploration game set in a procedurally generated universe, No Man’s Sky is a limitless exercise in open-world gameplay.
+As a spacefarer in this game, the galaxy is entirely at your fingertips.
+With over 18 quintillion planets to discover and explore, you could spend ages searching for signs of new life, mining for resources, and learning about alien cultures.
+Finding and naming new planets is also a cool aspect of No Man’s Sky.
 It’s definitely one to try out if you’re into space adventures.

 Publisher: Focus Home Interactive